It is the

 In the diagram above, the load-balancer is completely separate from both the Zato cluster and the host when the cluster runs.

-The load-balancer can be a dedicated appliance or it can be dedicated software running in a bastion-like server, possibly in a locked down networking area, typically known as a DMZ.
+The load-balancer can be a dedicated appliance or it can be software running in a bastion-like server, possibly in a locked down networking area, typically known as a DMZ.
 Alternatively, it can be a cloud-based load-balancer, e.g. ALB in AWS.

 In this variant, there are multiple, identical Zato clusters and an external load-balancer directs traffic to each them.
 How the load-balancer works is up to you decide, e.g. it may be invoking each cluster in a round-robin fashion or it may invoke only one cluster and switch to a different one when the first one does not reply.
 Likewise, the clusters may be distributed geographically, for instance, they may reside in different data centers (availability zones) or different continents.
-Again, such details depending on particular HA needs of a given project and environment.
+Again, such details depend on particular HA needs of a given project and environment.

 Recall from the architecture chapter that all servers in a single cluster run the same services and that their configuration or runtime state are not automatically shared between clusters.